- Off road parking

 Nearby Boscastle, Port Isaac and Padstow are also highly recommended day trip destinations.

-Five bedrooms; 1 x king-size double, 2 x twin 3’ zip and link to super king double, 1 x bunk, 1 x king size double with en suite walk in shower, basin and WC.
+Five bedrooms; 1 x king-size double with en-suite, 2 x twin 3' zip and link to super king double, 1 x bunk, 1 x king size double with en suite walk in shower, basin and WC.
 Bathroom with bath, separate walk in shower, basin and WC.
 Open plan living room with wood burner in sitting area, dining area and kitchen.
 Snug/games room.
 Utility room.
 Additional sitting room on first floor.

 - Oil fired central heating